 You don’t need to follow every single step in our guide, but at the very least you’ll want to make sure your iPad’s data (photos, videos, etc) is backed up.

-If you’re connected to a speedy Wi-Fi network, the iPadOS 13.1.2 download could finish up in less than a minute.
-If your connection is slower or if you’re running older firmware, it’s obviously going to take longer, perhaps as long as 10 minutes.
+If you’re connected to a speedy Wi-Fi network, the iPadOS 13.7 download could finish up in a few minutes.
+If your connection is slower or if you’re currently running older firmware, it’s obviously going to take longer, perhaps as long as 10 or 15 minutes.

-Once your iPad is done pulling iPadOS 13.1.2 from Apple’s servers, the installation process will begin.
-This could take longer than the download.
+Once your iPad is done pulling iPadOS 13.7 from Apple’s servers, the installation process will begin.
+This will probably take longer than the download.

-If you’re moving from iPadOS 13.1.1, the installation could take around seven minutes to complete.
-It took about seven minutes on an iPad Pro running iPadOS 13.1.1.
+If you’re moving up from iPadOS 13.6.1, the installation could take around seven minutes to complete.
+It took about seven minutes on an iPad Pro running the previous version of iPadOS 13.

-If you’re moving your iPad up from older firmware, your installation could take around 10 minutes to complete.
+If you’re moving your iPad up from older firmware, your installation could take 10 minutes, or longer, to finish up.

 Note that your iPad might reboot itself a few times during the installation process.
-This is perfectly normal and isn’t a cause for concern.
+This is perfectly normal.

 After the installation process finishes up, you might need to spend time logging into your iCloud account, signing into your device’s various apps and services, and/or setting up Apple Pay.